smallbets/userbase/README.md

 A browser should open to localhost:3001.
 Open the browser console.
 You should see logs indicating the test is setting up.
 Wait until the test is finished setting up and the following message is logged:

 ```
-To test user <username>, input this into the console: localStorage.setItem('key', <user's key>), then sign in with password 'Test1234'.
+To test user <username>, input this into the console: localStorage.setItem('<username>', '<user's key>'), then sign in with password 'Test1234'.
 ```

 Copy the entire `localStorage.setItem()` function.